johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-power-of-xargs.md

 ---
-title: The power of xargs
+ #  The power of xargs
 categories:
   - Linux